 There’s no denying that I’ve learned quite a bit about waste over the last few years, whether it be garbage, recycling, or composting!
-These were topics that were typically pretty foreign to me but once I scratched the surface it sort of snowballed from there, and I’m honestly so proud of how much I’ve soaked in… and to be honest, it didn’t take me TOO long to learn!
+These were topics that were typically pretty foreign to me but once I scratched the surface it sort of snowballed from there, and I’m honestly so proud of how much I’ve soaked in… and it didn’t take me TOO long to learn!

 I mean, I know that these topics (especially garbage and recycling!) can seem a bit daunting and overwhelming, but I promise they’re less intimidating once you start doing research and checking out how your municipality runs!
 All you have to do is call them up and they’ll guide you to all of the info you need, and more!

 Today, I’m going to share a few composting tips with you that I have learned (so far!).
-Don’t get me wrong, I’m by no means an expert on this topic so if you’re a composting Queen (or King!!) make sure to share your tips and tricks in the comments section below.
+Don’t get me wrong, I’m by no means an expert on this topic so if you’re a composting expert make sure to share your tips and tricks in the comments section below.

 I’m going to kick this off by saying that composting is AWESOME.
 It’s frickin GOLD in my eyes… especially if you have a veggie or flower garden!
-Compost is going to be your best friend… and I mean, why buy this stuff when you can make it yourself??
+Compost is going to be your new best friend… and I mean, why buy this stuff when you can make it yourself??
 Not only does it provide amazing organic matter and natural nutrients for your veggie and flower gardens, but it also helps you reduce the amount of organic waste you’re contributing to your local landfill.